RARE ERWIN SPULER VASE FROM HIS KARLSRUHE STUDIO

 From 1950 on, Spuler developed an increasingly abstract design language.
 His graphic works of the period often suggested images of bombed cities.
 Successful sales made it possible for him and his wife Elisabeth (née Holzwarth, whom he had married in 1939) to make long, annual trips to the Côte d'Azur starting in 1954.
 There he would create an extensive cycle of drawings entitled Côte d'Azur.
 Spuler died in 1964 in Cros-de-Cagnes, France.

-The pottery passed through various hands in the following years, at one time being occupied by Villeroy & Boch, with the premises being owned by the state of Baden.
-(The word "Staatliche" was added to the name to indicate state ownership in 1927.)
-Despite the specific nature of its name, MAJOLIKA KARLSRUHE produced a wide range of artisan ceramics and was one of Germany's leading producers of ceramics generally.
+MAJOLIKA KARLSRUHE passed through various hands in the following years, at one time being occupied by Villeroy & Boch, with the premises being owned by the state of Baden.
+(The formal name Staatliche Majolika Manufaktur Karlsruhe was adopted in 1927 to indicate state ownership.)
+Despite the specificity of its name, MAJOLIKA KARLSRUHE produced a wide range of artisan ceramics and was one of Germany’s leading producers of ceramics generally.
 The quality of production was excellent.
-Top designers prior to WWII included Ludwig König and Max Läuger.
+Top designers before WWII included Ludwig König (1891–1974) and Max Läuger (1864–1952).

 The factory was badly damaged by bombs in 1944 and did not return to the full-time production of decorative goods until the 1950s.
-By then business had resumed much as in pre-war days, with both company-employed and freelance designers.
-One of the foremost post-war designers was Friedegart Glatzle, who joined MAJOLIKA KARLSRUHE in 1951, and who over the next 30 years produced a huge range of designs.
-Other designers of note during this period included luminaries Eva Fritz-Lindner (1933–2017) and Werner Meschede (1925–1981).
-To this day the company provides artists with their own studio space and commissions work from them.
-Product examples can be seen at the Badisches Landesmuseum in Karlsruhe.
+By then, business had resumed much as in pre-war days, with both company-employed and freelance designers.
+One of the foremost post-war designers was Friedegart Glatzle (b.
+1920), who joined MAJOLIKA KARLSRUHE in 1951, and who, over the next 30 years, produced a huge range of designs.
+Her work is highly collectible.
+Other designers of this period included luminaries Eva Fritz-Lindner (1933–2017) and Werner Meschede (1925–1981).
+The company provided its artists with their own studio space, commissioning their activity.

-Most MAJOLIKA KARLSRUHE pieces bear the company's name and symbol—the arms of Baden above a double-joined 'M' for Majolika-Manufaktur.
+Most MAJOLIKA KARLSRUHE pieces bear the company’s name and symbol—the arms of Baden above a double-joined ‘M’ for Majolika-Manufaktur.
 Items are made with red-orange clay and are marked with a form number.
+Product examples can be seen at the Badisches Landesmuseum in Karlsruhe.

 DETAILS